MimmiForTheNoize/sowe_all/README.md

-## this is my readme
+## women in history

-1. first
+1. Alexandra Kollontai
-2. sec
+2. harriet tubman
-3. third
+3. Lady Ada Lovelace
-4. four
+4. Grace Hopper
-5. five
+5. Anna Komnena

 this is a text